About OCWD tours

 As a leader in water reuse and groundwater management, Orange County Water District (OCWD) receives hundreds of requests annually to provide tours and briefings for visitors from local colleges, water agencies, the surrounding community and international organizations.

 OCWD is committed to proactive public outreach and education.
 It will make every effort to accommodate requests for tours.
 Educating the public about advanced wastewater purification is important to garnering support for future GWRS-like projects that are being planned around the world.

-Although OCWD tour guests must be high school age or older, students in grades third, fourth and fifth are encouraged to register to attend OCWD's nationally recognized Children's Water Education Festival.
+Although OCWD tour guests must be middle school age or older, students in grades third, fourth and fifth are encouraged to register to attend OCWD's nationally recognized Children's Water Education Festival.
 For more information on this important event please visit www.childrenwaterfestival.com.